 “You think that’ll hold?”
 Owen asked, looking at the mess doubtfully.

-“Aw hells ya.
+“Aw, hells ya.
 Look at how much material we welded into that thing!
 See, an engineer can build a thing to an exact fuckin’ spec and—if they’re a real right good fuckin’ engineer—that thing will perform the way they expect it to, in all the situations they expect it to.
 The thing is, that don’t mean it will perform in situations the engineer don’t expect.
 That’s why I always overbuild things, far beyond any spec—so I’ll be ready for what I don’t expect.”

 Owen orienteered his way up and down following the thread of that logic, and eventually decided it made absolute sense.
 “Well, nothing like holding a welding project underwater and dragging it along at a few knots to test the quality of your work.”

-“Aye that’s what we’ll be fuckin’ doing fer sure when once we got the Gnat set up dragging under your boat over there.
+“Aye, that’s what we’ll be fuckin’ doing fer sure, when once we got the Gnat set up dragging under your boat over there.
 Why don’t you go tell that big Hemi guy we’re ready here.”

 Getting all the gear from the welding operation stowed back in the cargo hold took longer than expected.
-The chop was building a bit, and that made doing anything aboard the Gnat more difficult.
-Once Hemi saw all the odds and ends stowed below and checked the main cargo hatch seal, he went to the forward end of the cargo hold to see how Chips was coming along on her work.
+The chop was building a bit, which made doing anything aboard the Gnat more difficult.
+Once Hemi saw all the odds and ends stowed below and checked the main cargo hatch seal, he went to the forward end of the cargo hold to see how Chips’s work was coming along.
 She was welding yet more scraps of metal patches over the still-leaking wound in the pressure hull.
-Thankfully the water level was at least down enough that Chips was wading instead of swimming.
+Thankfully, the water level was at least down enough that Chips was wading instead of swimming.

-Captain Percy came walking down the cargo hold and met up with Hemi standing at the water’s edge in the forward end.
-Chips looked up when she arrived and glared at her, but went immediately back to her welding.
+Captain Percy came walking down the cargo hold and met up with Hemi at the water’s edge in the forward end.
+Chips looked up and glared at her but immediately went back to her welding.

-“We are ready to try this connecting up the Gnat move,” Hemi said to Percy when she stood next to him.
+“We are ready to try this connecting up the Gnat move,” Hemi said to Percy.

-“Good,” said Percy through an exhale of her cigarillo smoke.
-Her eyes were bloodshot and her entire face drooping and wane from lack of sleep.
-She had another cup of coffee in her other hand.
-“Need anything else from me when you try the mating?”
+“Good,” said Percy through an exhale of cigarillo smoke.
+Her eyes were bloodshot and her entire face drooping and wan from lack of sleep.
+She had another cup of coffee in her hand.
+“Need anything else from me while you try the mating?”

 “I do not think so.
-But it will go much easier for Shakes if we can put the Prospect in motion, and lower the deck under—just run sail-up.
+But it will go much easier for Shakes if we can put the Prospect in motion and lower the deck under—just run sail-up.
 At that depth the waves will have a lot less effect on the motion of the boat.”

 Chips looked up from her work again when she heard this.